tvharikrishna/HariKrishna__3D_ComputerVision/HK_01_Stereo_SGBM_DepthEstimation/README.md

 <!------ HOW TO USE MY CODE ------>
 <h2 align="left">💠 How to use my code?</h2>
-<p>The provided Python script leverages the StereoSGBM algorithm for advanced depth estimation from stereo images.
-To effectively utilize this code, follow these steps:</p>
+<p>The provided Python script leverages the StereoSGBM algorithm for advanced, sophisticated depth estimation from stereo images.
+To effectively utilize this powerful code and explore its full potential, follow these outlined steps carefully.</p>
 <ol>
   <li>Ensure OpenCV and NumPy are installed in your Python environment for image processing and numerical operations.</li>
   <li>Clone the repository to access the Python script.</li>